AbhinathK/CloudHoloRepository2020-Core/README.md

 $ docker-compose --file docker-compose.dev.yml up --scale holostorage-accessor=0
 ```

+#### Work left to be done
+1. Testing if brain pipeline can be hosted on Azure Kubernetes Service with current configuration.
+It may require upgrading the virtual machine to a GPU-enabled instance in the Kubernetes node cluster.
+Changes have already been made to the deployment configuration file under Misc/deployment/az_kubernetes_setup
+2. Integrating the new kidney pipeline, which will require modifying the aforementioned deployment file by mapping the appropriate ports and linking to Docker image in Azure Container Registry.
+Instructions are included in Misc/deployment/az_kubernetes_setup
+3. Redeployment of new architecture on Azure.
+Follow instructions included in Misc/deployment/

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 For feature requests, please also open an issue.